|

 Keywords: data logging clock chip DS1302 hardware circuit software design

-In measurement control systems, especially in long-term unmanned measurement and control systems, it is often necessary to record certain data of special significance and the time of their appearance.
+In measurement and control systems, especially in long-term unmanned measurement and control systems, it is often necessary to record certain data of special significance and the time of their appearance.
 Recording and analyzing these special data is of great significance to the performance analysis and normal operation of the measurement and control system.
-The traditional data recording method is time-lapse sampling or timed sampling, and there is no specific time recording, so only data can be recorded but cannot accurately record the time of its appearance; If a single-chip microcomputer is used for timing, on the one hand, it is necessary to use a counter, which occupies hardware resources, and on the other hand, it is necessary to set interrupts, queries, etc., which also consumes the resources of the single-chip microcomputer, and some measurement and control systems may not allow it.
-Using the DS1302 in the system solves this problem well. |
+The traditional data recording method is interval sampling or timed sampling, and there is no specific time record, so only data can be recorded and the time of its appearance cannot be accurately recorded.
+If you use a microcontroller for timing, on the one hand, you need to use counters, which occupies hardware resources, and on the other hand, you need to set interrupts, queries, etc., which also consumes the resources of the microcontroller, and some measurement and control systems may not allow it.
+The DS1302 in the system solves this problem well. |

 Click Download |